 Since 1972, we have been changing lives, strengthening families, and building healthy communities.
-In that time, we have grown from a small grassroots organization operating one program for Native American men in recovery from substance abuse into one which now owns and operates 15 sites throughout Central Phoenix offering a continuum of affordable housing and behavioral health services which touch the lives of over 5,000 individuals and families each year.
+We began as a small grassroots organization operating one program for Native American men in recovery from substance use disorder.
+Today, Native American Connections owns and operates 21 sites throughout Central Phoenix offering a continuum of affordable housing, health, and community development services which touch and change the lives of over 10,000 individuals and families each year.

-Our vision is that Native American Connections be recognized as a premier Native American service and development organization by:
+Our Vision is to be recognized as an innovative Native American service & development organization.

 - We are a leader in developing, building and managing high quality housing communities